ferpection/uikit/README.md

 This package use [React](https://reactjs.org), [React Router](https://reacttraining.com/react-router/web/) and [EmotionJS](https://emotion.sh/).
 To avoid conflicts, those packages aren't automatically installed and doesn't come with this package.

-You must have those packages installed in your project in order to use `@ferpection/uikit`.
+You must have those packages installed in your project in order to use the React components of `@ferpection/uikit`.

 ```sh
 yarn add react react-dom react-router-dom @emotion/core